Britain plans 'de-facto windfall tax' on low-carbon energy producers | Headlines

 - United Kingdom

-Britain has set out plans for a temporary revenue limit on low-carbon electricity generators, which the industry said was a "de-facto windfall tax" on renewable energy producers.
+Britain has set out plans for a temporary revenue cap on low-carbon electricity generators, which the industry said was a "de-facto windfall tax" on renewable energy producers.
+New Prime Minister Liz Truss said last month she was against imposing windfall taxes on businesses but the government is seeking ways to curb rocketing energy prices and raise revenues to help fund tax cuts.

-Gas prices have rocketed across Europe and Britain following Russia's invasion of Ukraine, which have in turn driven up the cost of electricity.
-Electricity prices are typically set by gas, so the measure would apply to low-carbon generators that sell their power at those soaring prices but do not need to buy expensive fuel.
+Gas prices have soared across Europe and Britain following Russia's invasion of Ukraine, which have in turn driven up the cost of electricity.
+Electricity prices are typically set by gas, so the new plan would apply to low-carbon generators that sell their power at those high prices but do not need to buy expensive fuel.

 "Low-carbon electricity generators are therefore benefiting from abnormally high prices, while consumers are having to pay significantly more for energy generated from renewables and nuclear, even though they often cost less to produce," the Department for Business, Energy and Industrial Strategy (BEIS) said.
-The "Cost-Plus-Revenue Limit" forms part of a broader energy support package announced by the country's new Prime Minister Liz Truss last month that included a cap on the price of average household energy bills.
+The "Cost-Plus-Revenue Limit" forms part of a broader energy support package announced by Truss last month that included a cap on the price of average household energy bills.

 British lawmakers approved a 25% windfall tax on oil and gas producers in the British North Sea earlier this year.
 The package, which is called The Energy Prices Bill and gives the government new emergency powers to carry out the proposals, was introduced in parliament on Tuesday.